SVF-tools/Simplified-STL/README.md

 # Simplified C++ STL

-We're implementing a simplified version of the C++ Standard Library in aims of simplifying an LLVM IR to allow for less messy software analysis
+A simplified version of the C++
+Standard Library in aims of achieving a shorter, simpler LLVM IR to allow for a more efficient static software analysis.

 ## Compiling C++ files into IR
 To compile a C++ file into its LLVM IR, use the following command line argument